graysondeese/README-GENERATOR/test.md

 # Usage

 # License
-This project is licensed under the MIT license.
+This project is licensed under the license.
 # Contributing

 # Tests